 Engineering machinists may do some or all of the following:

-- study and interpret engineering drawings and instructions
+- interpret engineering drawings and instructions

 - design tools and equipment using computer-aided design (CAD) software

-- manufacture and install new machinery.
+- clean, maintain and repair machinery.

 Skills and knowledge